JustRenox/ggSans-vs-whitney/README.md

 [a-z0-9](assets/images/lines/gg%20a-z0-9%20lines.png)

 *Side-note: viewing those images inside an app like photoshop or similar where you can zoom to pixel level is recommended here*
+*also the tittle height difference for the i and j using gg sans seems to be caused by the browsers rendering engine*

 # Anatomy comparison (width)